Why Study Geoenvironmental Studies

 Employers in the field increasingly recognize the need for broadly trained environmental scientists who can bridge the gap between the social science (geography, planning, land use) and physical science (geology, hydrology, geomorphology) aspects of natural systems.
-To this end, the master’s program in geoenvironmental sciences is designed to produce broadly trained scientists with a holistic understanding of the environment, with an emphasis on geotechnology (GIS and GPS) and practical experience (field research, internships).
+To this end, the master’s program in geoenvironmental sciences is designed to produce broadly trained scientists with a holistic understanding of the environment, with an emphasis on geotechnology (GIS and GPS) and practical experience like field research and internships.

 Shippensburg University designed its Master of Science degree in geoenvironmental studies to provide scientists, planners, researchers, and educators with skills in four areas of emphasis:

 - A broad understanding of the environment